abraham-ai/provenance/README.md

 pnpm deploy-goerli
 ```

 You will be asked to paste the private key of the address you chose as `SENDER_ADDRESS` in the env file.
 If all goes well, the contracts will be deployed and verified.
+Take note of the contract address and block for use in the next step.

 ## Deploy the Subgraph